(This post is in addition to the previous post that discussed the benefits of relaxation massage: Reconsidering Relaxation Massage

 Here's what to do to get the most out of a relaxation-focused massage.

 Find a massage therapist who you feel comfortable with.
 Once you've chosen this person, commit to trusting them and just let go.
-Be in the moment during the massage and don't worry about what she/he is thinking.
+Be in the moment during the massage and don't worry about what they are thinking.

 Breathe!
 While on the table, take full, relaxed inhales, and breathe out all the way to empty.
 Feel your body let go a little more every time you exhale.